-Wart needling and curettage is a minimally invasive procedure designed to treat plantar warts (verruca).
-The method is also known as Falknor’s needling method, introduced by Podiatrist Dr Gordon Falknor in 1969.
+Wart needling and curettage is a wart removal treatment and a minimally invasive procedure designed to treat plantar warts (verruca).
+This method is also known as Falknor’s needling method, which was introduced by Podiatrist Dr Gordon Falknor in 1969.

 The principle behind this technique is to break down the wart tissue and allow blood to reach the area.
 This recruits the body’s immune cells to recognize and kill the viral-infected cells.